Jeremi360/PyFox/README.md

 You need python version >= 2.6 and Gtk and Webkit from gir repository.
-Version of this program is 0.7 .
+Version of this program is 0.8 .
 To run: python RERows.py
+Other python files are older version
-file "ui/RERows next.ui" is mockup of 1.0 version of this program to view this use Glade in 3.x version.
+From 0.8 version this browser no longer use glade .ui files file "ui/RERows next.ui" is mockup of 1.0 version of this program to view this use Glade in 3.x version.

 Features:
 - google search in adrees bar
 - history back and forward buttons
 - fix address mistake
+- have tabs :D

 You can't:
 -Download files
 -view history
--make new tabs
 -change settings
-beacose Gtk and Webkit have only C++ documentacion (I'm don't understand it) :(